 Accreditation: SACS COC

 The Master of Science in Forensic Science degree at the University of Central Florida is designed for working professionals seeking a flexible, online option for pursuing advanced study in the field.
-The program offers concentrations in forensic analysis and forensics biochemistry, both of which require research and a thesis.
-A third option, forensic professional, requires an independent study project instead of a thesis.
+The program offers concentrations in Forensic Analysis and Forensics Biochemistry, both of which require research and a thesis.
+A third option, Forensic Professional, requires an independent study project instead of a thesis.
 UCF also offers an online Master of Science in Digital Forensics degree, which is a cross-disciplinary program that combines coursework in chemistry, criminal justice, legal studies, electrical engineering, and computer science.
 Classes are delivered entirely online through the Canvas learning management system.
 The program is primarily asynchronous to accommodate students continuing to work professionally while earning their degrees.
 Those studying full-time can complete the degree in two years.
 Students can expect to be supported by their UCF Online Connect Center success coach, dedicated academic advisors, and the IT Help Desk.
 Students can also take part in any on-campus activities, and are welcome to use the on-campus libraries in addition to the digital library.
 Graduates of this program can pursue career opportunities in digital forensics and computer and technology crime investigation.
 To apply, prospective students should submit an online application, official transcripts, GRE scores, three letters of recommendation, and a personal essay covering the reasons for their interest in forensics.

 #5 West Virginia University